aviflax/fc4/proposals/ep01-decouple-models-and-views-new-dsl/ep01-decouple-models-and-views-new-dsl.md

   can refer to any entity in any other file.
 * The definition of an element can also be split across multiple files.
-  * This can be helpful when an element (generally a system) has many children, i.e. it contains many datatypes, datastores, and/or systems.
+  * This can be helpful when an element (generally a system) has many children, i.e. it contains many datatypes, data-stores, and/or systems.
   * This is accomplished by starting each file with the usual mapping structure (`system: {name}: {some property}: {its value}`) — each file must contain the root-level `system` key, the value of which is a mapping, and that mapping must contain a key that is the name of the system and the value being another mapping, with any of the keys that are supported for that kind of